stormpath/stormpath-console-guide/source/directories-saml-sp.rst

 If you have already successfully set-up SAML and authenticated a user with your app, you will be able to retrieve the SAML Attributes that Salesforce sends by retrieving the new user Account that was created inside Stormpath.

-Specifically, you want that Account's Provider Data:
+Specifically, you want that Account's ``providerData`` resource, which you can see by clicking on the "HREF" link on the Account's main page, then following the `providerData` `href` :

 .. code-block:: json